im95able/Rea/README.md

 # Installation
-Include rea.h header file in your project, and you're ready to go.
+Include "rea.h" header file in your project, and you're ready to go.
 It should work with any C++11 compliant compiler.